discoverygarden/bcelndora/docs/migration_overview.md

 ## Kubernetes Access
 1. Connect to the VPN.
 2. SSH to the node.
-3. List all available sites via: `kubectl config get-contexts`.
+3. List all available namespaces via: `kubectl get namespaces`.
 4. Switch to the desired site via: `kubectl config set-context --current --namespace={site}`.
 5. Get a shell via: